Lazarius2160/Internship_M1/README.md

 Exit code 0xc0000135

 > Apparement dans vtk examples dis aue pbm vient de "This approach also ensures that when CMAKE_AUTOUIC is set to ON and subfolders are used we get a build with no errors." coherent mqis pqs solution!

+### A mettre one note:
+View nodes are connected with 3D rendering widgets.
+PlotView with Plotting widgets.
+Slices (Red, Green, Yellow) with 2D rendering widgets